rudotriton/indecision-app/README.md

 # Indecision

-This app is a was built in order to learn React.
+This app was built in order to learn React.
+Allows adding activities to a list and then picking a random activity from it.